aramk/crayon-syntax-highlighter/readme.txt

 * Fixed a bug preventing Tag Editor from opening in HTML editor.
 * From now on, only the wp-admin will reveal your wordpress install directory.
 * The plain code now wraps based on the toggle setting.
 * Fixed a potential vulnerability when loading components through AJAX and a remote PHP file path is provided.
+Thanks to Charlie Eriksen via Secunia SVCRP.
 * Spanish updated

 = 1.12.1 =